-And, then Monday came & I knew that I needed a plan for the last 2 months of lessons before summer break.
-Thankfully last summer I had made that plan!
+Then Monday would come & I knew that I needed a plan for the last lessons before summer break.
+Thankfully there are many ideas I can pull on!

-But, I was prepared for this lack of practice after the recital.
-I knew that both my students & I would need to start something new to get our energy up & interest going again.
-So, my studio started a new warm-up & new studio project this week!
+Now I know to be prepared for this lack of practice after the recital.
+I know both my students & I will need to start something new to get our energy up & interest going again.
+So, often my studio will start a new warm-up & new studio project!

 This is a time of year when students & teacher alike start feeling the pull of vacation.